ABOUT

 dog

-is in fact a widely known pangram (a sentence which uses every letter of the alphabet at least once).
+The quick brown fox jumps over the lazy dog is in fact a widely known pangram (a sentence which uses every letter of the alphabet at least once).

-on the grounds that, given the history string The quick brown fox jumps over the lazy ...
+One would pick the word dog on the grounds that, given the history string The quick brown fox jumps over the lazy ..., dog most frequently follows (frequentist approach to statistical information).

-on account that the words that most frequently follow the verb jump
+Likewise, one would pick over or on when given the fragment The quick brown fox jumps ... on account that the words that most frequently follow the verb jump are either on or over.

 Syntactic sources

-Continuing the previous example, one would pick the words over
+Continuing the previous example, one would pick the words over or on when given the context:

 The quick brown fox jumps o...

-(note the final letter o
+(note the final letter o)

 Semantic sources

-Supposing one had been writing about the adventures of a cunning fox and a loyal dog for a while, then one would suggest that dog
+Supposing one had been writing about the adventures of a cunning fox and a loyal dog for a while, then one would suggest that dog is the most likely object to be jumped over by the fox:

 The quick brown fox jumps over the lazy d...